Citrinate/CS2Interface/README.md

 - Unpack the downloaded .zip file to the `plugins` folder inside your ASF folder.
 - (Re)start ASF, you should get a message indicating that the plugin loaded successfully.

+> **Note**
-> Please note, this plugin is only tested to work with ASF-generic.
+> This plugin is only tested to work with ASF-generic.
 It may or may not work with other ASF variants.

 ## Usage